poppinss/string/README.md

 ### justify

-Justify text of multiple columns as per the define max width.
+Justify the text of multiple columns as per the defined max-width.
 Columns smaller than the provided max width will be padded with empty spaces or the provided `indent` char.

 ```ts
 import string from '@poppinss/string'